 The North Florida TPO must periodically review the Public Participation Plan to insure that it continues to provide full and open access.
-When updated every few years, the PIP is presented to the TCC, CAC and TPO Board and posted on the TPO website 45 days allowing for public comment.
-A public meeting is scheduled seven days prior to adoption by the TPO Board and advertised in the Florida Times Union, the area's largest daily newspaper.
+When updated every few years, the PPP is presented to the TAC, CAC and TPO Board and posted on the TPO website 45 days allowing for public comment.
+A public meeting is scheduled seven days prior to adoption by the TPO Board and advertised on the TPO website and through social media.

 If the TPO receives significant oral and/or written comments that result in changes being made to any of these plans, the document adoption will be postponed so the necessary changes can be made with the revised document posted on the website with a minimum 30-day public review period.
-Notice of the meeting cancellation will be advertised in the Florida Times-Union and other general circulation newspapers if deemed necessary stating the revised document is on the TPO website and the rescheduled plan approval date.
+Notice of the meeting cancellation will be advertised in the Florida Times-Union, and other general circulation newspapers if deemed necessary, stating the revised document is on the TPO website and the rescheduled plan approval date.